Techstars opens applications for its new economic mobility accelerator

 This first-of-its-kind program seeks to work closely with motivated and talented entrepreneurs designing solutions that advance economic mobility for Americans through smart and inclusive technology in areas including education, financial literacy, banking, employment, and access to profits.

-The program will be run from Samvid Ventures' accelerator space in New York City, where participants will live and work for 13 weeks, and which has been designed specifically for classroom collaboration.
+Techstars' new business accelerator program will be run out of the Samvid Ventures' accelerator space in New York City, where participants will live and work for 13 weeks.
+The program has also been been designed specifically for classroom collaboration.

 Startups interested in the accelerator are invited to review the program website and apply no later than June 7, 2023.
-Registration is open to founders anywhere.
+Registration is open to business founders from anywhere.

 “This field is wide open for private sector innovators to have a major impact, and this program and partnership will provide founders a unique and valuable opportunity to improve their odds of succeeding,” added Camhi.